 Florida imposes a tax on the production or importation of pollutants.
 “Pollutants” includes any petroleum product, as well as pesticides, ammonia, chlorine, and solvents.
 The definition does not include liquefied petroleum gas, medicinal oils, and waxes.
 Products intended for application to the human body, for use in human personal hygiene, or for human ingestion are not pollutants, regardless of their contents.
 The tax applies once to each gallon/barrel of pollutants when first produced or imported into the state.

 Registration — You must register with the Department of Revenue before beginning business in Florida.
-To get a license, you must submit a Florida Fuel Tax Application (Form DR-156) and completed finger print card, and post a bond.
+To get a license, you must submit a Florida Fuel or Pollutants Tax Application (Form GT-400401) and completed finger print card, and post a bond.

 Bonding Requirements — You must be bonded at three times the average monthly pollutants tax paid or due during the past 12 calendar months, not to exceed $100,000.
 If the average is less than $50, no bond is required.
 New registrants should base their bonds on a reasonable estimate.